MNT - Endemic Countries

 Countries in Which MNT Remains a Public Health Threat

-Working with partners, UNICEF has immunized over 118 million women in 50 countries and as has helped eliminate MNT in 35 countries, including Mozambique, China, Turkey, Sierra Leone, Burundi Liberia, and Laos.
-The most recent success includes the elimination of MNT in Madagascar in June, 2014.
+Working with partners, UNICEF has immunized over 130 million women in 53 countries and as has helped eliminate MNT in 37 countries, including Mozambique, China, Turkey, Sierra Leone, Burundi Liberia, and Laos.
+The most recent success includes the elimination of MNT in India in June, 2015, and Cambodia in September, 2015.

 MNT has been eliminated in more than half of the countries from the original 1999 list, but there is still much work to do to protect women, mothers and newborns from this deadly but easily-preventable disease.